Pick A Song

 If you need help in understanding and playing the chords indicated by the symbols you see on your sheet music, you will be pleased to know we have a 39-week course on "The Secrets of Chords and Chord Progressions" right on this site.
 You'll find this course in the Chords subsection of Music.

 As you become more and more familiar with your keyboard, you'll find that you have an almost unlimited number of options in how you set up your keyboard to play a song.
 Many users may want to fine tune the keyboard settings until they get everything just the way they want for a particular song.
 For these players, learning how to save these settings so that they are remembered and instantly available the next time they want to play that song is crucial.
-Saving your settings in Registration files will acomplish this.
+Saving your settings in Registration files acomplishes this.
 The subsection on "Playing" provides lessons on how to set up aspects of your keyboard and save your settings.